memosasoft/P-FLIX/README.md

 # MINI-FLIX

-Just having fun and streaming...

-It is a free project to show off my coding abilities.

-Stand alone distributed streaming service with integrated HTML Video players with movie selection.
+Stand alone distributed streaming service with integrated HTML Video players.

+It is a free project to show off HTML skills and streaming knowledge.

 Just a prototype next step is X-FLIX